 Visitors will arrive in Leticia and from there can decide what to do and see.
 The port city of Leticia, on the eastern edge of Colombia’s Amazon River real estate, is surprisingly big, at around 50,000 inhabitants.
 The only way in and out of Leticia is by air or water.
 Fortunately, there is a large, modern airport and good flight connections to Bogota.
 Plan on spending at least one night in Leticia before or after your tour.
 Depending on the season you’ll be able to get a flight on LATAM, Avianca or budget airline VivaAir for around $100 US.

 Going west up the river, you’ll reach the town of Puerto Nariño.
 It’s home to about 5,000 people, mostly indigenous, and the only other town of any size after Leticia.
 Public ferries, which are long speed boats, take passengers to and from Puerto Nariño daily.
 Stops at villages along the Amazon River make it almost a two-hour trip.

 When to visit the Colombian Amazon

 As a tropical location, Amazonas has wet and dry seasons.
 The dry season is June to August and the wettest season is January to April.
-Temperatures are a tad bit lower during the dry season, but it’s hot year round.
-Your experience may be quite different if you visit in the heart of one of these seasons, as water level determines your transportation.
+Temperatures are a tad bit lower during the dry season, but it’s hot year-round.
+Your experience may be quite different if you visit in the heart of one of these seasons, as the water level determines your transportation.
 An attraction you can walk to during the dry season may require a boat during the wet season.
-And in-between the wet and dry season?
+And in between the wet and dry seasons?
 Well, plan on making use of your rubber boots.

 Should I Book Amazon Jungle Tours or Do It On My Own?